 Okay, let’s get started.

-How Do I Lose Fat But Keep Muscle?
+How Can I Lose Fat and Keep Muscle At The Same Time?

 Losing fat without losing muscle requires three things.